Cami-Li

-Cami Li, (born Camila Figueras) is a Cuban alternative model and reality television star.
-She is best known for her appearances on Channel 5's Celebrity Big Brother UK series 15 and MTV UK's Ex On The Beach UK series 3.
+Cami Lincowski (born Camila Figueras; 30 December 1987) is a Puerto Rican-American realtor and former alternative model and reality television personality.
+She is best known for her appearances on Channel 5's Celebrity Big Brother and MTV UK's Ex On The Beach.

 Early life

-Li is of Cuban ancestry and was born in Puerto Rico.
-She lived between Miami, Florida and Las Vegas, Nevada, for most of her life.
+Li was born in Puerto Rico and is of Cuban ancestry.
+She was raised in Miami, Florida.
 When Li was a child, her 21 year old sister, was murdered by a criminal on the run from the police.
 Li has since stated this tragedy inspired her to become a lawyer saying; "because the injustice of the trial was just ridiculous."

-Modeling career

-Li began modeling as an alternative and tattoo model.

-In 2011 Li would feature in a spread for Bella Morte Magazine.

-In 2012 Li would be featured on the cover of Tattoo Envy Magazine for the January and November issues.

-In 2012 she would be on the cover of The Petite Alternative Magazine.
-She would go on to be the cover girl for the magazine again, two more times, in January and October 2014.

-In 2016 Li would pose for AskMen in an exclusive interview for the website.
-In 2016 she would also release a calendar, in which she posed nude.

-Television career
+Career

+Li first gained recognition modeling as an alternative and tattoo model in 2011.
+Li has been on the covers of Bella Morte Magazine (April & May 2011), Tattoo Envy (January/February, November/December 2012), Goomah (December 2012) and Petite Alternative (January & October 2014).
+In 2015, she was featured in Zoo Magazine's 561 issue.

-In 2015 Li would take part in the fifteenth series of Channel 5's Celebrity Big Brother UK.
-She would be the seventh housemate to leave the house after being evicted via the public vote, placing eighth overall.
-During her time in the Big Brother house she would engage in feuds with fellow housemates, Alicia Douvall and Perez Hilton.
+In April 2014, Li began regularly hosting CodeBabes.
+In January 2015, Li would take part in the fifteenth series of Channel 5's Celebrity Big Brother UK.
+She was the fifth housemate to be evicted after being evicted via the public vote, placing eighth overall.
+In August, Li appeared on MTV UK's Ex on the Beach for its third series.

-In 2015 Li would also host regularly for CodeBabes.

-In 2015 Li would star in MTV UK's Ex On The Beach series 3.
 Li would enter as her ex-fiancée's, Kirk Norcross, ex in episode four.
-Li would be known for her explosive verbal altercations with Norcross, she would also feud with fellow cast members Jemma Lucy and Laura-Alicia Summers.
-Li would voluntarily leave the house in episode eight alongside Vicky Pattison.
+Li voluntarily left the house in episode eight alongside Vicky Pattison.

-In 2018 she appeared on the sixteenth season of Say Yes to the Dress.
-She would also appear in the first episode of the seventeenth series in 2019.

-In 2019 she would appear in an episode of Say Yes to the Nest, alongside her husband, Brent Lincowski.
+In 2018, she appeared on the sixteenth season of TLC's Say Yes to the Dress.
+In January 2019, she and her husband, Brent, would appear in the first episode of the seventeenth series, entitled "Hell Yes to the Dress", as well an episode of HGTV's Say Yes to the Nest.

+Li currently works in Las Vegas, Nevada as a realtor.

 Personal life

-Li dated and was engaged to The Only Way is Essex star Kirk Norcross, they split in late 2013.
-Li also dated English footballer,Connor Wickham.
+In July 2013, Li got engaged to television personality Kirk Norcross; they later broke up in December of the same year.

-In 2017 Li announced she was engaged to her now husband, Brent Lincowski.
+In 2017, Li announced her engagement to Brent Lincowski.
 They would wed in Miami, Florida in 2018.

-Li is currently living in Las Vegas, Nevada with her husband and is working as a realtor.